Barbora Krejčíková: Doubles

-Krejcikova has won three Grand Slam Mixed Doubles titles, winning the Australian Open for three years in a row from 2019 to 2021.
+Krejcikova has won three Grand Slam mixed doubles titles, winning the Australian Open for three years in a row from 2019 to 2021.
 With American partner Rajeev Ram, she won the mixed-doubles competition of the 2019 Australian Open.
 She succeeded in defending her title the following year alongside Nikola Mektić, and in 2021 again, with Rajeev Ram.

 Additionally, Krejčíková has won six more doubles titles on the WTA Tour, one WTA 125K series doubles title, as well as 19 doubles titles on the ITF Circuit.

-On 22 October 2018, she reached No. 1 in the doubles rankings, jointly with Kateřina Siniaková.
+On 22 October 2018, Krejčíková reached No. 1 in the doubles rankings, jointly with Kateřina Siniaková.
 They were the fifth and sixth Czechs ranked No. 1 since 1975, and the 14th pair that attained the No. 1 together.

 In August 2021, Krejcikova and Siniaková won the gold medal at the Tokyo Olympics in the women's doubles.

-In November 2021, she won the 2021 WTA Finals doubles title with Siniaková, their first title for the year-end championships.
+In November 2021, Krejčíková won the 2021 WTA Finals doubles title with Siniaková, their first title at the year-end championships.